NunoDuarte/carefull-detection/README.md

 # Is the Human Being Careful or Not?
+Robot Controller that classifies human manipulation of objects as either careful or not careful and reacts appropriately.
 ## Classifying object manipulation from human motion.
 This repository contains two approaches:
 - [acceleration](https://github.com/NunoDuarte/carefull-detection/tree/master/accel) based
 - [deceleration](https://github.com/NunoDuarte/carefull-detection/tree/master/decel) based